Nules84/CI_PP1_NewPK/README.md

 -https://ajgreaves.github.io/portrait-artist/ by AJ Greaves -https://mattbcoding.github.io/leinster-trophy/index.html by Matt Bodden

-- My mentor Mo Shami for his expert guidance and teaching.
+- My mentor Mo Shami for his expert guidance and totorials.
 Mo has guided me towards attempting bootstrap in order to create a better user experience and responsiveness in the website.

 ### Content